Guide to commercial property security

 As the owner of the commercial property, you have a responsibility for mitigating those risks of loss or damage – just as you do if you are the owner of residential property.

-This guide focuses on some of the security issues faced by owners of commercial property - you can read our guide to residential property security tips here.
+This guide focuses on some of the security issues faced by owners of commercial property.

 It is worth drawing the distinction between commercial and residential property security for very good reasons, not least the considerable changes which technology has brought to commercial property security.
 Many of the implications of the widespread use of technology and the interconnectivity of the internet of things are considered in a selection of articles published this autumn by the British Insurance Brokers Association (BIBA) under the title Security Measures in Today’s World.